Weighted Null Space Fitting (WNSF): A Link between The Prediction Error Method and Subspace Identification: Introduction

 \subsection{Structure}

-The disposition of the paper is as follows: Following the Introduction, in Section \ref{Sct2}, we present preliminaries, including models and assumptions relevant to WNSF, and a brief overview of SIM and PEM.
-In Section \ref{Sct3}, we introduce the WNSF method with SISO systems.
-In Section \ref{Sct4}, we discuss how WNSF is related to PEM and SIM.
-In Section \ref{Sct5}, we demonstrate the effectiveness of WNSF using a numerical example.
-Finally, it is concluded in Section \ref{Sct6}.
+The disposition of this paper is as follows: We present preliminaries, including models and assumptions in Section~\ref{Sct2}.
+In Section~\ref{Sct3}, we introduce the WNSF\textsubscript{SS} method with SISO systems.
+In Section~\ref{Sct4}, we generalize WNSF\textsubscript{SS} to MIMO systems.
+In Section~\ref{Sct5}, we provide asymptotic properties of the methods.
+In Section~\ref{Sct6}, we compare the performance of WNSF\textsubscript{SS} on numerical examples and the benchmark data sets DaiSy~\cite{De1997daisy}.
+In Section~\ref{Sct7}, we discuss the relations between WNSF\textsubscript{SS} and PEM, SIMs and existing variants of WNSF methods.
+Finally, the paper is concluded in Section~\ref{Sct8}.
+All proofs and technical lemmas are provided in the Appendix.